utils

 • big_endian (bool) – Whether to return the states in big-endian order instead of little-endian order.

-tuple[int] – The next state of an n-element system, in little-endian order unless big_endian is True.
+Tuple[int] – The next state of an n-element system, in little-endian order unless big_endian is True.

 pyphi.utils.np_immutable(a)